olehxch/mlx-neural-networks/README.md

 |    1    |    0    |     1      |
 |    1    |    1    |     0      |

 Neural network consists of 2 linear layers of 2 neurons.
 As input, the neural network takes two integer numbers, and outputs one number as a result.
+Stochastic gradient descent (SGD) optimizer is used.

 Project files are [here](./1-xor-gate).